 7. Select someone to oversee your final arrangements.
 Not everyone is cut out to make funeral plans.
 It can be very stressful, especially if the loss is sudden.
 Some people are too grief stricken to make important decisions after the death of a loved one.
 Nevertheless, funerals, burials, and cremation are expensive.
 The person who meets with the funeral home director should be able to distinguish between items that are necessary and those that exceed your family's budget.
 You may have someone in your life you prefer to be in charge of these decisions.
 Making a funeral plan allows you to name that person so your preferences are clear.

 There is no requirement that you pay for your funeral, cemetery plot or other services in advance.
-These costs are typically paid out of funds in the estate, with life insurance policy proceeds or by surviving family members.
+These costs are typically paid out of funds in the estate or by surviving family members.
 However, today's seniors and Baby Boomers are taking a more active role in estate planning, including last wishes.
 As a result, more people are prepaying for funerals.

 There are several reasons to prepay for final arrangements.
 You may want to secure a particular type of arrangement, such as a joint burial plot for you and your partner or a mausoleum in a beautiful location.
 You may want to reduce your funeral costs and obtain a discount by prepaying.
 Advance planning gives you the opportunity to talk with a funeral home director and learn about available options.
 Finally, paying in advance is a way to ensure your loved ones do not have to pay for your funeral or burial.